Daily Discipline #118

 Day 4- Which one of these surfaces are you building the foundation of your life upon?

 Day 5- Because the king, Jesus, had stepped into history, the kingdom of Heaven was “at hand” (Matthew 10:7).
 That is the motivation for our repentance or turning around to follow Jesus.
 The embodiment of truth.

 Matthew 4:17 / Mark 1:15

 For Citizens of the Kingdom There is A Call For New Values –(The Beatitudes)

-When Jesus gave the sermon on the Mount (Matthew 5:3-10) He was sending out a call for new values and priorities.
+When Jesus gave the Sermon on the Mount (Matthew chapters 5-7) He was sending out a call for new values and priorities.
 We are not to focus on the externals that a law imposes, but on our “in secret” relationship with God the Father.
 What counts is a believer’s inner transformation that changes his life to be like the Father’s.
 Our character as it changes to become like God’s, will also leave its mark on the physical world that we walk in.
-Closely observing the Sermon on the Mount will give us light about the behavior of the subjects that are part of the kingdom of God.
+Closely observing the Sermon on the Mount will give us light about the behaviour of the subjects that are part of the kingdom of God.

-- If you notice the first beatitudes (Matthew 5:3), and the last one (Matthew 5:10), you’ll see the common phrase “theirs is the Kingdom of Heaven”.
+2. If you notice the first beatitudes (Matthew 5:3), and the last one (Matthew 5:10), you’ll see the common phrase “theirs is the kingdom of Heaven”.
 This uses a literary device called “inclusio” which indicates that the kingdom is the subject of each of the verses in between.

 Day 6-The Poor in Spirit- these are people that are utterly dependent upon God in everyday part of their life.
 They see that in themselves they are humble and insignificant.
 Anything that they know and accomplish are the result of God at work in their life.
 What is the reward for this attitude?